 Her tenure as High Commissioner has generated both praise and criticism on protection of civic space.
 She engaged directly with civic space threats, including expressing concerns about "rapidly shrinking civic and democratic space in Hong Kong."
 However, she was criticized by human rights groups such as Amnesty International and Human Rights Watch for failing to condemn human rights violations and mass repression by the Chinese government, including against the Uyghur ethnic community.
 In a report released on her last day in office, she named Beijing's treatment of Uyghurs as possible crimes against humanity and called for prompt action.

-During her campaign, Bachelet has framed women and youth actors as agents of peace and development, and committed to meaningful youth inclusion and the implementation of existing frameworks such as the Women, Peace and Security (WPS) and Youth, Peace and Security (YPS) agendas and their participatory and inclusive dimensions.
+During her campaign, Bachelet has framed women and youth actors as agents of peace and development.
+She has committed to meaningful youth inclusion, including by strengthening the UN Youth Office, and to the implementation of existing frameworks such as the Women, Peace, and Security (WPS) and Youth, Peace, and Security (YPS) agendas, especially stressing the importance of Resolution 2250, and their participatory and inclusive dimensions.
+She has also emphasized that gender parity should extend throughout the UN system, not only at senior leadership levels.

 -